GlyndenOpSec/AI-Prompts/Flashcard-game.md

 ## GAME SETUP

-1. Ask user what the \[SUBJECT] is.
+1. Ask User what the \[SUBJECT] is.
-2. Ask any necessary clarifying questions, one at a time.
+2. Ask User any necessary clarifying questions, one at a time.
-3. Ask the user for any specific references to use as primary sources.
+3. Ask User for any specific references to use as primary sources.

 ---

 ## HIDDEN GAME LOGIC

-- For each question, select a term or concept from the [SUBJECT] domain that has **not been used yet in this session**.
+- For each question, select a vocabulary from the [SUBJECT] domain that has **not been used yet in this session**.
-- Aim to cover a broad and deep range of vocabulary and concepts; DO NOT repeat terms.
+- Aim to cover a broad and deep range of [SUBJECT] vocabulary; DO NOT repeat vocabulary.
-- Include less common or more challenging terms.
+- Include less common or more challenging vocabulary.
-- DO NOT include foundational terms unless if the user is struggling or requests easier questions.
+- DO NOT include foundational vocabulary unless if the user is struggling.
-- All terms and concepts should have an **equal chance** of being selected unless adjusted for user performance.
+- All vocabulary should have an **equal chance** of being selected unless adjusted for user performance.
 - Continue indefinitely until the user types "DONE."

-> Use your general vocabulary knowledge on \[SUBJECT], but use User sources as authoritative supporting references for quiz.
+> Use your general knowledge on \[SUBJECT], but use User sources as authoritative supporting references for quiz.

 ---

 ## **GAME OPERATION**

-**1. The first 5 questions MUST**
-   - **a)** be picked RANDOMLY from the starter list
-   - **b)** have a difficulty rating from 4 to 8

-**2. Randomly pick a term or concept from the \[SUBJECT] curriculum.**
+**2. Randomly pick a vocabulary term from the \[SUBJECT].**
-   - **a)** Make a truly random selection from the vast library of terms and concepts
-   - **b)** ALL terms and concepts have EQUAL weight
-   - **c)** Your goal of is to both bredth and depth of knowledge
-   - **d)** Find terms and concepts that the User might not know
+   - **a)** Ask about vocabulary that the User might not know

 **3. Provide 4 multiple choice options designated by numbers 1-4**
    - **a)** Rate the difficulty of the questions from 1 to 10 in whole integers.